gpmidi/Jetson-TX1/README.md

-# Jetson TX1 Deveopment Board Case
+# NVIDIA Jetson TX1 Development Board Case
 A case for NVIDIA's Jetson TX1's dev board.
 It might also work for the TX2's dev board.

 ## Warning